UglyWillDuckling/diamond-mine/Emerald/emerald/Knowledge/Articles/dev/Git Tips 1- Oldies but Goodies.md

 ![](https://blog.gitbutler.com/content/images/2024/02/CleanShot-2024-02-06-at-16.42.55@2x.png)

-So instead of being ordered by lines, it sort of gathers all the commits that are shown in the blame and then shows you those commits with code that modified that block in each commit.
+So instead of being ordered by lines, it sort of gathers all the commits that are shown in the blame and then shows you those commits with code that modified that block in each [[commit]].
 Basically the same data, but in a different format, more like a story of how that code was put together.

 ## Git Blame with Following